vekonyat/ATC_MiThermometer/README.md

-# Xiaomi Mijia (LYWSD03MMC HW:B1.4) & Xiaomi Miaomiaoce (MHO-C401) & CGG1 Mijia Bluetooth Thermometer Firmware
+# Xiaomi Mijia (LYWSD03MMC HW:B1.4,B1.6,B1.9) & Xiaomi Miaomiaoce (MHO-C401) & CGG1 Mijia Bluetooth Thermometer Firmware

 This repository contains custom firmware for two Xiaomi Mijia Smart Bluetooth Thermometer & Hygrometer devices.

-Warning!
-New versions of [Xiaomi LYWSD03MMC with HW: B1.5 onwards](https://github.com/pvvx/ATC_MiThermometer/issues/125) (released after 2021-03) are temporarily not supported (testing only).

 The custom firmware can be flashed _via a modern browser_ and _over-the-air (OTA)_ without opening the device and unlocks several customization options.
 You can go back to the original firmware at any time.